-When Aurora De Lucia first saw the footage of Donald Trump bragging in 2005 that fame gave him license to grab women “by the pussy,” and watched the frenzied news cycle that followed, she thought about herself standing alone on a subway platform early last summer.
+When Aurora De Lucia first saw the footage of Donald Trump bragging in 2005 that fame gave him license to grab women “by the pussy,” she thought about herself standing alone on a subway platform early last summer.

 “That happened to me,” the 26-year-old editor told me over the phone.
 “A man came up behind me and shoved his hand deep into my skirt and grabbed me there.
 As he ran away, he looked back and smiled at me and he laughed.”

 Jen, a 45-year-old mother who asked that I not use her real name, remembered being 10 years old and not having the words to describe what happened to her: “When we were kids, rape was something that happened in a dark alley.”
 The violent groping she experienced didn’t fit that description, so she spent years minimizing it.

 By the end of Wednesday night, less than a week after The Washington Post published the Trump tapes, at least four women had said publicly that the Republican presidential nominee had aggressively groped or kissed them without their consent.

 “We walked into that room alone, and Trump shut the door behind us,” Natasha Stoynoff, a reporter for People magazine who interviewed Trump at his Mar-a-Lago estate in 2005, wrote in a story that ran this week on the magazine’s website.
 “I turned around, and within seconds he was pushing me against the wall and forcing his tongue down my throat.”

 She told a colleague and her managing editor but otherwise tried to move on, she said.
 The story—a flattering profile of the newly married couple—still ran.

 “It was so inappropriate,” another woman who came forward, Rachel Crooks, told The New York Times.
 In 2005, she was a receptionist at a real estate firm in Trump Tower who one day found herself standing next to the man whose name was on the building.